-Use Rovo in an automation rule
+Use Rovo in an automation flow

 This page includes features in the Rovo Studio experience, which is currently in open beta.